rjalexa/dfmp/README.md

 This barebones Flask program is designed to:
 - Run in a dedicated container.
 - Operate a Flask server on port 4100, exposing its port as 12345 on its host.
-- Connect to a separate container named `mongo-container` running a MongoDB instance on port 27017, only within the internal Docker network
+- Connect to a separate container named `mongo-container` (as defined in docker-compose.yml) running a MongoDB instance on port 27017, reachable only within the internal Docker network

-The Python project relies on Poetry for dependency management as defined by the `pyproject.toml` file.
+The Python project relies on Poetry for python dependency management as defined by the `pyproject.toml` file.

 ## API Endpoints

-The Flask app will serve two API endpoints:
+The Flask app will serve three API endpoints:
-1. `store_string`: Accepts a string and stores it in the MongoDB backend.
+1. `store`: Accepts a string and stores it in the MongoDB backend.
-2. `list_all_strings`: Retrieves and lists all stored strings from the backend.
+2. `list_all`: Retrieves and lists all stored strings from the backend.
+3. `apidocs`: will show the Swagger interface in a browser to document/test the APIs

 ## Running the Project

 You can run the entire project from its root directory using the following command:
 ```
-docker-compose up -d
+docker compose up -d
 ```
-on older docker versions the syntax could be 'docker compose up  -d'
+on older docker versions the syntax could be 'docker-compose up  -d'

 ## Testing